Jamie Babbit: Breaking the Girls

 In 2011 Babbit began production on Breaking the Girls, a thriller film written by Mark Distefano and Guinevere Turner.
 It was released in 2012.

 Television

 Babbit has directed and produced episodes of several television programs including Popular, United States of Tara, The Bernie Mac Show, Malcolm in the Middle, Nip/Tuck, Gilmore Girls, Castle, Alias, Ugly Betty, Dirty Sexy Money, Drop Dead Diva, Looking, Girls, The Marvelous Mrs. Maisel, and The L Word.
 She enjoys working in television because it helps her to "keep her skills up".
 She has said that because television directors have less overall responsibility than film directors, she is able to concentrate on working with actors.
 Television work also enables her to earn money while pursuing her long-term goals of making feature films.

 Personal life

 Babbit lives in Los Angeles.
 She has two daughters, Finley and Ryder, with her former partner, producer Andrea Sperling.
+Babbit is a lesbian.